 10 Minute Rule: If you experience chest pain (angina), chest ache or chest discomfort, you should: stop what you are doing, sit down and rest.
 If the pain persists, place one tablet under your tongue and wait 5 minutes.
 If the pain is still present, use another tablet and wait 5 minutes.
+If the pain is still present, use another tablet and wait 5 minutes.
 If the pain is still present, ring 999 and unlock your door.
 If your pain gets severe at any stage, or if you feel unwell (e.g. dizzy, short of breath, sweaty) call 999 immediately.
 It is wise to always carry the details of a next of kin should you experience any difficulties.